onzfonz/comp227/src/content/8/en/part8b.md

 }
 ```

-Firstly, the parameter `args` is an [array](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#arrays) of strings.
+Notice the parameter `args` is an [array](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#arrays) of strings.

 The return value of the function has the type `MultiplyValues`, which is defined as follows: